 Braking

-Up to this point, we have concerned ourselves with the movement of the scooters: how fast, how far, and how smooth.
+Up to this point, we have been concerned with the movement of the scooters: how fast, how far, and how smooth.
 However, stopping is pretty important too.
 Before going into how we assess braking, let's first look at the different types of brakes employed by scooters.
 These are electronic, disk, fender, and drum.
 The first is a battery-dependent magnetic device, while the latter are friction devices.
 In most cases, the electric and friction brakes discussed above will be paired, often as disc and motor.
 There are two exceptions: the Razor E300, which only employs a single disc brake, and the Niu Kqi3 Max, which has three brakes.

 The way we see it, there are two scenarios in which brake performance is critical.
 The first is flat-ground braking when something unexpected occurs, and you must bring the scooter to a rapid halt.
 An example would be when you're cruising down the street, and a car unexpectedly pulls out in front of you.
 The other is when you're heading down a hill.
 Although zipping around at high speeds can be a hoot, hills are where things can quickly get out of hand, so you need to be able to rein it in quickly.

 We've dubbed our hill test the confidence on descent test.
 We conduct this test on three different grades (5, 10, and 15%).
 All scooters perform well on the shallower two grades, so we'll only discuss the steepest of the three here.
 Each model allows us to hold their speed to a comfortable level or come to a complete stop on a 15% grade.
-However, if we carry speed into the hill, this outcome becomes a bit harder to achieve, requiring additional brake pressure and prolonging the slowdown distance.
+However, if we carry speed into the hill, this outcome becomes harder to achieve, requiring additional brake pressure and prolonging the slowdown distance.

 Hand lever brakes (left) provide better control on the steeps than fender brakes (right)